-Marie writes in English, her second language, and began writing poetry and fiction in 2017.
-Her work has since appeared in CutBank, Passages North, PRISM International, Yemassee, Litro Magazine, Lunch Ticket, Tahoma Literary Review, Rust+Moth, and elsewhere.
+Marie Baléo is a poet, writer and editor, born in 1990.
+Her poems, stories, and essays have appeared in Yemassee, Passages North, CutBank, PRISM International, Litro Magazine, Lunch Ticket, Tahoma Literary Review, Rust+Moth, and elsewhere.

-Marie's poetry and nonfiction have been nominated for four Best of the Net awards, and in 2018 she was nominated for Best Small Fictions 2019 and the Best Microfiction 2018 anthology.
-In 2018, she also received an Honorable Mention in the Glimmer Train Short Story Award for New Writers and placed second in the Women's National Book Association Writing Contest.
+Marie's poetry, fiction, and creative nonfiction have been nominated for four Best of the Net awards, a Best Small Fictions and the Best Microfiction anthology.
 In 2020, she was a finalist in the Digging Press chapbook contest.

-Marie works as Head of Studies and Publications at a Paris-based think tank on urban innovations.
-She also serves as Editor of the Travel Flash section of travel literature magazine Panorama: The Journal of Intelligent Travel. and writes for Le Grand Continent.
+Marie works as Head of Studies and Publications at a Paris-based think tank on urban innovations and is a Robert Schuman Foundation GGF2035 Fellow at the Global Public Policy Institute.
+She serves as editor of European geopolitics review Le Grand Continent and edits the flash section of travel literature magazine Panorama: The Journal of Intelligent Travel.

-Marie is a graduate of Washington University in St. Louis ('10).
-She grew up in Norway and Lebanon and lives in Paris.
+Marie is French and writes in English, her second language.
+She holds a B.A. from Washington University in St. Louis and an M.A. from Sciences Po.
+She grew up in Norway and Lebanon and now lives in Paris.